Skip to main content

 Cleaning and redeveloping brownfield sites provides multiple opportunities for rural communities to address social determinants of health (SDOH).
 Rural communities can use existing infrastructure to invest in new economic developments or convert the site to productive farmland.
 Rural communities have also used brownfield renovations as opportunities to offer job training in waste management, water quality monitoring, and emergency response.

-Examples of Rural Environmental Quality Programs Addressing SDOH:
+Examples of Rural Environmental Quality Programs Addressing SDOH

-- The Quitman Brownfields Coalition in rural Mississippi identified several brownfield sites for potential cleanup and redevelopment.
-The coalition focused on saving a primary care clinic that was built on a former gas station and faced challenges to maintaining operations after underground storage tanks began to leak.
+• The Quitman Brownfields Coalition in rural Mississippi identified several brownfield sites for potential cleanup and redevelopment.
+The Coalition focused on saving a primary care clinic that was built on a former gas station and faced challenges to maintaining operations after underground storage tanks began to leak.
 Another project funded an environmental site assessment to identify contamination concerns at a site with previous petroleum activities.
-After the site was approved for redevelopment, the coalition began developing a senior center at the former brownfield.
+After the site was approved for redevelopment, the Coalition began developing a senior center at the former brownfield.

-- The Snow Creek Stream Environment Zone Restoration Project in Placer County, California undertook a series of cleanup activities to restore natural wetlands and maintain the water quality of Lake Tahoe.
+• The Snow Creek Stream Environment Zone Restoration Project in Placer County, California undertook a series of cleanup activities to restore natural wetlands and maintain the water quality of Lake Tahoe.
 The project involved purchasing and redeveloping a former concrete plant that was contaminating local water sources.
 Placer County officials directed the construction of walking trails and recreational opportunities at the site of the former brownfield.
 Officials also made restorations to the natural habitat to help address the disturbances caused by the concrete plant.

-- The New Hampshire Department of Environmental Services worked with partners to identify barriers that kept well owners from monitoring their water quality.
+• The New Hampshire Department of Environmental Services worked with partners to identify barriers that kept well owners from monitoring their water quality.
 The department developed an online tool to help well owners identify contaminants in their well water and make informed decisions about treatment options.
-The department also worked with municipalities to help establish standards for well water quality in their local building codes.
+The department also worked with municipalities to establish standards for well water quality in their local building codes.

 Implementation Considerations

-- How will the project or policy affect environmental exposures of the surrounding community?
+• How will the project or policy affect environmental exposures of the surrounding community?

-- What alternative approaches could avoid or minimize the negative effects of environmental exposures?
+• What alternative approaches could avoid or minimize the negative effects of environmental exposures?

-- Do the affected populations have a history of unequal exposure to environmental hazards?
+• Do the affected populations have a history of unequal exposure to environmental hazards?

-- Are the affected populations involved in the decision-making or implementation process for the project?
-What kind of outreach strategies are needed to reach these populations?
+• Are the affected populations involved in the decision-making or implementation process for the project?

 Resources to Learn More